GFA-spec/GFA-spec/GFA2-spec.md

 (i.e. VN, TS, TR, CG, NF, and CL).

 ## SEMANTICS

+The header just contains a version number, 2.0, and if Dazzler trace points are used to efficiently encode alignments, then one needs to specify the trace point spacing with a TS tag in the header.

 A segment is specified by either a single S-line without an NF-tag or an S-line with the tag followed immediately by NF F-lines.
 This and the fact that the header must occur first are the